approov/quickstart-android-java-httpsurlconn/README.md

 This initializes Approov when the app is first created.
 A `public static` member allows other parts of the app to access the singleton Approov instance.
 All calls to `ApproovService` and the SDK itself are thread safe.

 ## USING APPROOV SERVICE
-You can then make Approov enabled `HttpsUrlConnection` API calls using the following call on any `HttpsUrlConnection` connection:
+You can then make Approov enabled `HttpsUrlConnection` API calls using the following call on any `HttpsUrlConnection` connection, before the connection is made:

 ```Java
 YourApp.approovService.addApproov(connection);